MariaFrancescaRusso/RomeoRussoISS2021/Analisi requisiti.md

 In our scenario:

-1. **Systema generale**
+1. **General System**
-   1.	understand the (technical) problems posed by the requirements;
    The system is distribuited.
-   2.	identify the best tools/libraries/supports etc. necessary and/or useful for building the system;
-   To model it, we choose to use the **QAk-infrastracture** meta-model, developed and provided by our software-house/custumer, because it provides a built-in ~message-driven~ tecnology.
-In a first moment using the QAk we work just locally; to support the distribuited features we can introduce the **MQTT** and **web** tecnology and we must provide the **CoAP** support to the fridge comunications.
+To model it, we choose to use the **QAk-infrastracture** meta-model, developed and provided by our company, because it provides a built-in ~message-driven~ tecnology.
+In a first moment using the QAk we work just locally.
+To support the distribuited features, we can introduce the **MQTT** and **web** tecnology and we must provide the **CoAP** support to the fridge comunications.
-   3.	clarify the constraints (human, technical, economical, etc.) related to both the software product to build and the software production process;
-   **we must provide the **CoAP** support to the fridge comunications.**
-   4.	define a logical architecture of the system and a first working prototype to show to the customer at the end of our first sprint.

 2. **Robot**
-   1.	understand the (technical) problems posed by the requirements;
-      Per soddisfare il requisito 'avoid the impact with the mobile obstacles' possiamo pensare di utilizzare (eventi per gestire) i dati raccolti da un sensore, che può essere reppresentato da un sonar (sia nel robot fisico che in quello virtuale).
-La gestione del sonar è fornita delle librerie della software house.
-   2.	identify the best tools/libraries/supports etc. necessary and/or useful for building the system;
-   	**Utilizzo del suo framework** per la gestione del robot.
-   3.	clarify the constraints (human, technical, economical, etc.) related to both the software product to build and the software production process;
-   4.	define a logical architecture of the system and a first working prototype to show to the customer at the end of our first sprint. nel prossimo sprint valuteremo l idea di rendere il sonar un attore indipendente dal robot. robot come componente proattivo/reattivo (riceve ed esegue i comandi, reagisce agli eventi (prodotti dall'attore sonar) per soddisfare il requisito 'avoid the impact with the mobile obstacles')

 3. **Maitre**
-   1.	understand the (technical) problems posed by the requirements;
-   **valutare utilizzo di console**
-   2.	identify the best tools/libraries/supports etc. necessary and/or useful for building the system;
-	**iterfaccia sviluppabile sia web-oriented che come app android**
-   3.	clarify the constraints (human, technical, economical, etc.) related to both the software product to build and the software production process;
-   4.	define a logical architecture of the system and a first working prototype to show to the customer at the end of our first sprint.

 4. **Fridge**
-   1.	understand the (technical) problems posed by the requirements;
-   2.	identify the best tools/libraries/supports etc. necessary and/or useful for building the system;
-	possibilità di **utilizzare android per IoT** / oppure **interfaccia web**
-   3.	clarify the constraints (human, technical, economical, etc.) related to both the software product to build and the software production process;
-   4.	define a logical architecture of the system and a first working prototype to show to the customer at the end of our first sprint.